ThomasBury/Caret_minimal_example_Kaggle_Give_me_some_credit/README.md

 ## Introduction

 A short note illustrating how the caret package harmonizes the syntax of training models.
 You may also like the `mlr` package.
+This notebook is broadly based on existing solutions.
+The aim is to provide a minimal illustration of caret rather than being exhaustive on the modelling part or even on the caret part.

 ## How to reproduce the results ?